asapper/reportes-digitalhousegt/README.md

-# reportes-digitalhousegt
+# Reportes - Digital House GT
-This is a personal project I did for DigitalHouse Guatemala.
-This helps them keep track of some areas in their business.
+This is a project for DigitalHouse Guatemala.
+It helps the client keep track of some areas in their business.

 This project was made for the exclusive use of DigitalHouse Guatemala.